A complete derived invariant and silting theory for graded gentle algebras: Graded gentle algebras of standard form and geometric invariants

-In this section, we study the surface model of a special class of graded gentle algebras of the form $A^{(n)}$ for each $n \geq 1$, which was introduced in \cite{CJS} and plays an important role in the study of the existence of silting objects.
+{section:formA^{g}} In this subsection, we study the graded gentle algebras of the special form $(g; 1;0)$ such that $g\geq 1$ and there is only one boundary component and it has only one stop.
+This algebra was introduced in \cite{CJS,CS22} and plays an important role in the study of the (non-)existence of silting objects.